ellemonke/sql-challenge/README.md

 the table relationships and data constraints. <br>
 - QuickDBD required simple text as (quickdbd-schema.txt), then outputs the diagram to a PNG image (QuickDBD-Employee-Diagram.png).

 2. Using the ERD as a guide, I created a db schema in PostgreSQL via pgAdmin (schema.sql).
-To complete the CSV-to-SQL conversion, I then imported each CSV into the each new SQL db table.
+To complete the conversion, I then imported each CSV into each new SQL db table.

 3. With the new db, I was able to make several SQL queries to discover specific information about the company's employees, managers, and departments.
 The queries included table joins, department groupings, filtering, counts, and subqueries (query.sql).